 A Note about NOS

 You may have noticed that “NOS” is not one of the tube classifications we use.
 We have chosen to avoid describing tubes as New Old Stock, since it is rarely possible to verify that a vintage tube has never been used.
-However, it is possible to test the tube’s strength (both in terms of current draw and amplification).
-Many tubes that bare signs of use on the pins, base, or flashing still test as strong as a new tube would test straight from the factory.
-And many tubes that we pull out of the correct boxes sealed from the factory test quite poorly.
-In addition to tubes degenerating due to use, tubes also degenerate as a result of minute losses of vacuum over time.
-No seal is perfect (referring here to the seal between the metal pins and the glass envelope), and inevitably tubes lose strength as the vacuum is gradually compromised.
+However, it is possible to verify the tube’s strength and performance.
+Many tubes that bare signs of use on the pins, base, or flashing can still test as strong as a new tube would test straight from the factory.
+Conversely, many tubes that we pull out of their original boxes sealed from the factory may still test poorly.
 On our website, we provide images to give you a good idea of the condition of the tube’s label, flashing, base, pins, etc. You can decide for yourself how important the tube’s appearance is.
 We also provide information on the tube’s test results.
 Generally—the more valuable the tube—the more detail we offer.

 Matched Tube Sets

 Tubes are matched according to test results for both current draw (mA) and transconductance (Gm) at current and voltage levels that reproduce typical operating conditions found in audio equipment.
 This helps ensure that tubes that are matched according to our tester will actually perform as a matched set in your equipment.